 Try to thaw the affected area with lukewarm water (about the temperature you would bathe a baby in).
 Alternatively, apply a warm compress (this may be easier on the ears).
 Continue both for 20 minutes.

 Don’t rub or massage the area, just carefully wrap your cat in a towel.

 A history of exposure to cold temperatures as well as presenting symptoms can confirm the diagnosis.

 Your cat may be given painkillers to relieve the pain and discomfort of frostbite along with antibiotics to prevent infection.

 Severely affected tissues may die, amputation will be necessary.

-Cats should not be kept outdoors in cold temperatures.
-If you have strays or ferals in the area, or absolutely have to keep a cat outdoors (such as some renters may), provide them with shelter such as a small dog kennel in a sheltered spot where they are able to get out of the wind, rain or snow.
+Keep cats indoors when it is cold and if you have strays or ferals in the area, or absolutely have to keep a cat outdoors, provide them with shelter such as a small dog kennel in a sheltered spot where they are able to get out of the wind, rain or snow.